See the previous chapter…

 Correcting for variation

-To convert a true course into a compass course we need first assign a “ − ” to a western and a “ + ” to an eastern variation.
+To convert a true course into a magnetic course we need first assign a “ − ” to a western and a “ + ” to an eastern variation.
 Note that this makes sense because of the clockwise ↻ direction of the compass rose.

-Here, the inner circle is turned 10° anticlockwise, hence −10°.
+As we see in figure 3.2, the inner circle is turned 18° anticlockwise, hence −18°.

 Now, use the same but re-written equation:

-cc = tc − var
+mc = tc − var

-To convert a compass course into a true course we can use the original equation.
-If we have steered a compass course of 200°, we have to plot a true course of 203° on the chart if the variation is 3° east [tc = cc + var = 200° + (+3°) = 203°], or a true course of 190° if the variation is 10° west [tc = cc + var = 200° + (−10°) = 190°].
+To convert a magnetic course into a true course we can use the original equation tc = mc + var.
+Let's assume that we steered a magnetic course of 200° with a variation of 3° east, then we have to plot a true course of 203°; tc = mc + var = 200° + (+3°) = 203°, or rather with a variation of 10° west, then we sailed a true course of 190°; tc = mc + var = 200° + (−10°) = 190°.

 Magnetic deviation